dtonhofer/prolog_notes/other_notes/about_negation/floundering.md

 **An inconsistency arises!**

 This seems to happen whenever the goal wrapped by `\+` contains unbound "free variables" that also occur outside the wrapped goal.
-Do not do this!
+Do not do that!

 Maybe the Prolog processor should throw an exception when it finds a body subject to floundering, but in general this would only be detectable at runtime.

-The problem stems from the fact that Prolog basically relies on explicit enumerations over domains followed by tests (but for some reason, explicit domains have never been given explicit treatment in Prolog syntax and unification)
+The problem stems from the fact that Prolog basically relies on explicit enumerations over domains followed by tests (but for some reason, explicit domains have never been given explicit treatment in Prolog)

 Explicitly specifying the domain makes the problem go away because X is successively bound to an actual value, so the goal affected by the `\+` is ground: